-The term age of consent refers to the age at which the law deems people old enough to consent to have sex.
-In California, the legal age of consent is 18 years old.
-This means that it is a crime for anyone, regardless of their age, to have sexual intercourse with a person age under the age of 18.
+In California, the legal age of consent to have sex is 18 years old.
+This means that it is a criminal offense for anyone, regardless of their age, to have sexual intercourse with a person age under the age of 18.

 Having sex with a minor can result in prosecution for a crime – typically for statutory rape, per Penal Code 261.5.

 The crime of statutory rape is a California “wobbler” offense.
 This means that the crime can be charged as either

 The offense can be punished by up to four years in jail or prison.

 Note that California does not have a Romeo and Juliet law.
 Romeo and Juliet laws prevent the prosecution of persons who engage in consensual sexual activity when:

 - both parties are very close in age to one another, and

 - both are below the age of consent.

 There is one exception where a minor can legally have sexual intercourse with an adult.
 This is when the two parties are lawfully married.

 Other Possible Charges for Sex With a Minor